Seasonal Camping Application

 22. Emergencies: If you have a medical emergency always dial 911 first and then, if we may be of assistance, please call us and let us know.
 We are happy to help with any emergencies to the best of our abilities.

 23. Zero Point Fitness: We are very proud to bring you a new fitness center to the campground.
 Zero Point Fitness is open year-round to all.
-It is a complete gym with fitness training service and is a fully functioning gym separate from the campground.
+It is a complete gym with a fitness training service and is a fully functioning gym separate from the campground.
 We have special rates for our seasonal campers.
 Please visit http://www.zeropointfitness.net for further details.
 A separate application and waiver agreement will be required upon joining the gym.
-Fees for campers are $10/day, $20/month or $99 for the season per person.
+Fees for campers are $20/month or $99 for the season per person.

-25. Late season Seasonal site requests: On time seasonal requests will be prorated at the seasonal rate.
+25. Late-season Seasonal site requests: On-time seasonal requests will be prorated at the seasonal rate.
 No seasonal requests will be accepted for any season after June 30th of that year.
 The only exception to this rule is if the seasonal signs a contract for the following year and pays a non- refundable deposit of $500 for the following year.
 Only in this case will we prorate them at a seasonal rate for the existing year.
 In no case will we prorate a new seasonal request after July 31st for any reason.

 29. Boats on Little Bass Lake.
 Due to the congestion of boats being left on our shore of Little Bass Lake, we are having to manage the number of boats as well as how and where they can be stored.
-All forms of boats or floats of all kinds is restricted to a 20-boat maximum.
+All forms of boats or floats of all kinds are restricted to a 20-boat maximum.
 We will no longer permit more than this number left on our shores.
 All boats must be registered with the front office and must display a decal of the site number it belongs to on the bow of the boat.
-Any boats not so numbered or registered with be removed off the shore and moved to our storage area behind the mobile homes.
+Any boats not so numbered or registered with being removed off the shore and moved to our storage area behind the mobile homes.
 If these boats are not claimed by the end of the year, we will dispose of the boats in a fashion that is the least expensive to us.